mghengel/offers/README.md

 The Project
 ---
-Your goal is to send the offer/task data (more details below) from the database to the browser as JSON and then display the offers in the browser as a single page application.
+Your goal is to send the offer data (more details below) from the database to the browser as JSON and then display the offers in the browser as a single page application.